b1010794/eRegister/README.md

 * RESTful web services

-## Checking out and Running the project
+## Cloning Running the project

 In order to get and run my project simply:
-*Open terminal
+* Open terminal
-*Type in "git clone https://github.com/b1010794/eRegister.git" *Then type "cd eRegister"
+* Type in "git clone https://github.com/b1010794/eRegister.git"
+* Then type "cd eRegister"
-*Finally type "grails runn-app" and navigate to the link that will appear in terminal
+* Finally type "grails runn-app" and navigate to the link that will appear in terminal

 ### What is needed to run this app?